 With the support of ORR and DfT freight operators have been pushing Network Rail to identify available freight capacity on key growth routes for freight.
-Progress is slow on this work stream but we do believe it is very important not only to the rail freight industry and giving comfort to customers and potential customers but also to passenger operators who have their own business plans which will use existing spare capacity on key routes.
+We are frustrated by the progress of this work stream but we do believe it is very important not only to the rail freight industry and giving comfort to customers and potential customers but also to passenger operators who have their own business plans which will use existing spare capacity on key routes.
 In this context we would like Network Rail outputs not only to include a measure on better utilisation of capacity but more transparency and clarity on what capacity is available today.

 We are of the view that Network Rail do not place sufficient emphasis on the importance of train planning in their organisation and capacity utilisation is one key element of this.
+Empirically we believe that there is an opportunity in this area to get better value of the existing rail network by better capacity utilisation.

-Given that freight services predominantly do not operate during the peak in the large conurbations when the highest economic value passenger services operate we are particularly interested in off peak capacity.
-We think that there would be some merit in reviewing the use of off peak capacity and the level of off peak passenger services.
+Given that freight services predominantly do not operate during the peak in the large conurbations when the highest economic value passenger services operate we are particularly interested in off-peak capacity.
+We think that there would be some merit in reviewing the use of off-peak capacity and the level of off-peak passenger services.
 There may be some routes where the best value solution is a thinning out of off peak passenger services (and perhaps increasing the length of the remaining services) to create freight capacity rather than capital investment.
 We recognise that this is not appropriate on all routes and also that this is potentially controversial but in some cases it may offer the best value solution to UK plc.
-This should also be reviewed in the context that increasing numbers of off peak passengers are purchasing inflexible advance purchase tickets negating the benefits of a 3 or 4 trains an hour service pattern.
+This should also be reviewed in the context that increasing numbers of off-peak passengers are purchasing inflexible advance purchase tickets negating the benefits of a 3 or 4 trains an hour service pattern.

-It is important that as long as trains are possible are operated to make the best use of paths.
+In this context we think it is important that as long as trains are possible are operated to make the best use of paths.
 This is a key aim of the Strategic Freight Network.
 We therefore see that mechanisms to incentivise Network Rail to operate longer services go hand in hand with capacity utilisation.